Code-Institute-Submissions/ThomasMSmit-Online-Cookbook_JuneSub/README.md

 Fix: By adding mongo.db to allergens = list in the recipe function in the run.py file.

 Error: Heroku code=H10 ImportError: cannot import name 'ContextVar' from 'werkzeug.local'.

+Fix: Changed werkzeug version to a more recent one, as that seemed to be the problem.

 ## Deployment